SzymonRojek/counter-testing/README.md

 ## Available tests:

+Testing including:

+- check if the initial state of the component is 0, if yes then I don't have to pass the prop start
+- check it the initial state of the component is 10, when the prop start is equal to 10
+- check if the component has got addition button and substraction button
+- check if after the click event the state is changed
+- czy po kliknięciu w przyciski stan odpowiednio się modyfikuje
+- check if after entering a number in the text field and pressing the "Change button" - is the state changed
+- check if the reset button is changing the state

 - **Enzyme:** npm run test and then press "a" to run all tests

 - **Cypress:** npm run cypress